AKASSH-G/map_reduce_2/README.md

-create a jar file and do mapreduce
+create a jar file and do mapreduce of youtube dataset